bucovina painted monasteries travel guide

 Guide for visiting Romanian Orthodox Monasteries

-Being that they are religious sites, most Orthodox monasteries impose a dress code when visiting – this is usually valid for any church from an Orthodox country be it Russia, Romania, or Greece:
+Given the fact that they are religious sites, most Orthodox monasteries impose a dress code when visiting – this is usually valid for any church in an Orthodox country be it Romania, Greece or Russia:

 If you’re looking for an off-the-beaten-path destination in Europe, consider Bucovina and its painted monasteries.
 With a unique history and beautiful landscape, it’s definitely worth the visit!